Cedar schema

 Topics on this page

 This topic describes the structure of a Cedar schema.
-Cedar has two schema formats: human-readable and JSON.
-The syntax of the human-readable schema format is very similar to that of Cedar policies.
-The JSON schema format is built from the JSON Schema.
-Some unique aspects of the design of Cedar, like the use of entity types, differ from the common JSON schema.
-The two formats are interchangeable.
-The Cedar CLI can translate schemas in one format to the other.
-We encourage you to use the human-readable schema format for its simplicity and conciseness.
-For details, see human-readable schema format and JSON schema format.
+Cedar has two schema formats: a human-readable format (which we call the Cedar format) and JSON.
+The syntax of the Cedar schema format is similar to that of Cedar policies.
+The JSON schema format is based on JSON Schema, with some adaptations for unique aspects of Cedar, like the use of entity types.
+The two schema formats are interchangeable and the Cedar CLI can translate schemas in one format to the other.
+We encourage you to use the Cedar schema format for its simplicity and conciseness.
+For details, see Cedar schema format and JSON schema format.

 A schema is a declaration of the structure of the entity types that you want to support in your application and for which you want Cedar to provide authorization services.
 After you define a schema, you can ask Cedar to validate your policies against it to ensure that your policies do not contain type errors, such as referencing the entities and their attributes incorrectly.